nickLeipold/GeoTabJokeGenerator/review.md

   - will build the program

 ## Created some test inputs
-  These are for visual checking of output from the program as the jokes are dynamic and a dynamic test harness wasnt created in the time window.
+  These are for visual checking of output from the program as the jokes are dynamic and a dynamic test harness wasn't created in the time window.

   `make test#`
   - will run a test (# is to be replaced with a number from 1-4)

   `make testCli`
-  - will run a small test that will only output the jokes new line seperated
+  - will run a small test that will only output the jokes new line separated

 ## Fixed bad formed query strings
   Some of the query strings in the provided JsonFeed.cs were not creating a proper query string when they were called.
-THis was a quick fix of checking the composed url.
+This was a quick fix of checking the composed url.

 ## Updated urls
   Switched over to the new url that was needed for the names api as well as parsing the json object properly.

 ## Removed prompt for instructions
-  I made the design decision/assumtion that if you are wanting to use the tool in non --cli mode, that you would like prompts of how to use the tool.
+  I made the design decision/assumption that if you are wanting to use the tool in non --cli mode, that you would like prompts of how to use the tool.
 Throughout the program you will get direction of your next action, adding user friendliness.